Page header images add personality to the intranet

 If you don't want to add a specific photo or image in your page header, you can pick a gradient color to show in the page header.
 You can also have a narrow line of color at the top of your page header, or no color or image above your page title.

 Expanded page header:

 Page header image inheritance

-Pages by default will have the same page header image/gradient that is found on their parent page.
-Once you change the page header image on a page, it is no longer affected by changes to the parent page's page header image.
+Pages by default will have the same page header image or format that is found on their parent page.
+Once you change the page header image or format on a page, it is no longer affected by changes to the parent page's page header.

 Image size and file type

 The recommended image size for a page header image is 1200 x 700 pixels.
-When the Page Controls on a page are expanded by clicking the down arrow on the right of the page header, the page header image will expand to fill the whole Page Controls area.
+The page header image height is dependent upon screen width and the length of the page title.
 Recommended file types are GIF, JPG and PNG.
 For detailed information, see Page header image guidelines.

 How to add a page header image to a page

-- If you just want to pick a gradient color for the page header, click on the color you want, and skip to step 6.
+- If you just want to pick a gradient color as the page header image, click on the color you want, and skip to step 8.

 - If you want to add an image, do one of the following: